Academy Education Advisory Board 2020/2021

 You can find out more about our AAB on our Statutory Information page here.

-To make contact with Mrs G Young, Chair of the John Whitgift AAB, please contact Mrs B Allison, Personal Assistant to the Principal.
+To make contact with Mrs G Young, Chair of the John Whitgift AAB, please contact Mrs B Allison, Personal Assistant to the Principal or email directly by clicking here.

 John Whitgift Academy Advisory Board 2020/2021